fmartinez09/portfolio/public/posts/SN1.md

 With these checks, bulk ingestion preserves the same safety properties that normal transactional writes enforce at the commit path, even though BulkLoad itself lives outside that path.

-### 8.4 Physical vs. logical ingestion in the storage engine
+### 7.4 Physical vs. logical ingestion in the storage engine

-Aquí puedes introducir la diferencia conceptual entre engines (RocksDB vs Redwood) sin irte a otro artículo completo:

 The final step is to translate filtered SST contents into writes on the underlying storage engine: